MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 Personal insights are available in most of the same languages as the Microsoft 365 apps you're viewing them through.
 See [What languages is Office available in](https://support.office.com/article/what-languages-is-office-available-in-26d30382-9fba-45dd-bf55-02ab03e2a7ec).
 Also, see [Language support](../overview/plans-environments.md#language-support) for more details about what's supported by Viva Insights.

 #### Q6.
-If my assistant manages my email and calendar, does MyAnalytics include these activities in my data?
+If my assistant manages my email and calendar, does Viva Insights include these activities in my data?

 * Email sent by your assistant on your behalf is not included in your data.
-MyAnalytics only includes data about email that you send from your mailbox.
+Viva Insights only includes data about email that you send from your mailbox.
-* However, MyAnalytics does include your calendar events in your data, including the events created and accepted on your behalf by your assistant.
+* However, Viva Insights does include your calendar events in your data, including the events created and accepted on your behalf by your assistant.

 #### Q7.
-Does MyAnalytics use cookies?
+Does Viva Insights use cookies?

-MyAnalytics only uses cookies to authenticate users for the dashboard.
+Viva Insights only uses cookies to authenticate users for the dashboard.
 See [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement#maincookiessimilartechnologiesmodule) for more about cookies.

 #### Q8.
-Which MyAnalytics experiences include Windows 10 activity history?
+Which Viva Insights experiences include Windows 10 activity history?

-MyAnalytics uses Windows 10 Activity history to power insights related to time spent in documents within working hours and after hours.
-These show up as Food for thought in the MyAnalytics dashboard.
+Viva Insights uses Windows 10 or 11 Activity history to power insights related to time spent in documents within working hours and after hours.
+These show up as Food for thought in the Viva Insights dashboard.
 The time spent in documents is also added to the total collaboration time and affects metrics, such as “Time available to focus” and “Quiet hours.”

 #### Q9.
-How can I check if Window 10 Activity history is enabled on my device?
+How can I check if Window 10 or 11 Activity history is enabled on my device?

 1. Open Windows Settings.
 2. Search for “Activity History Privacy Settings.”
-3. The following two settings must be selected for MyAnalytics to use the data.
+3. The following two settings must be selected for Viva Insights to use the data.

    ![Windows 10 Activity History settings.](../../images/mya/overview/activity-history.png)

 #### Q10.
-Will MyAnalytics work for shared mailboxes?
+Will Viva Insights work for shared mailboxes?

-No; currently the MyAnalytics service plan cannot be used with shared mailboxes.
+No; currently the Viva Insights or MyAnalytics service plans cannot be used with shared mailboxes.

 #### Q11.
 When the dashboard is activated, does it show any historical data or does it start from the day of activation?

-After activation, MyAnalytics processes historical data for four weeks before the date of activation.
+After activation, Viva Insights processes historical data for four weeks before the date of activation.
 No data before this four-week date range is shown in the dashboard.
-For calculating active collaborators, MyAnalytics processes historical data for the previous 12 months.
+For calculating active collaborators, Viva Insights processes historical data for the previous 12 months.

 ### Insights Outlook add-in